-Holiday cottages in Dorset are awaiting your visit to bring you ever-closer to some of the finest coastline in all of Great Britain.
+Holiday cottages in Dorset are awaiting your visit to bring you ever-closer to some of the finest coastlines in the UK.
 A stay in one of our holiday cottages will create a long-lasting memory and leave you wishing to return to Dorset again and again.

 Our Dorset holiday cottages are found amongst the coast and near a number of splendid seaside towns.
 We have holiday cottages for just about everyone and you can even let your dog tag along to some of our cottages!

 Dorset is famous for its outstanding coastal setting.
 The beaches of Dorset add extra appeal, especially the likes of Weymouth Beach and Lulworth Cove.
-The south-west coast of England is home to World Heritage Site, the Jurassic Coast and the Durdle Door natural arch near Lulworth Cove is one of the shoreline’s most iconic points.
+The southwest coast of England is home to World Heritage Site, the Jurassic Coast and the Durdle Door natural arch near Lulworth Cove is one of the Dorset’s most iconic points.

 The magical Brownsea Island is a highlight of Dorset.
-The largest island in Poole Harbour is notable for the formation of the Scout Movement in 1908 and can be reached by ferry or private boat for a day out.
+The largest island in Poole Harbour is notable for the formation of the Scout Movement in 1908 and can be reached by ferry or private boat.
 Dorset is well embedded in English history and is home to a wealth of castles and forts.
 Prized dwellings feature the likes of Lulworth Castle, Sherborne Castle and Portland Castle, with the latter constructed by Henry VIII to defend against France and the Roman Empire.

 The National Trust offers a number of wonderful Dorset holiday cottages.
 We have more than 20 cottages in this picturesque county, including a collection of cottages on the coast as well as a selection of quirky and historic cottages.